CreLox/FluorescenceLifetime/README.md

 ## A note on the multi-component exponential fit

 > ...
-Without careful consideration of the nature of the problem, deconvolution as an information-improving device can easily become an exercise in self-delusion. —[Knight and Selinger (1971)](https://www.sciencedirect.com/science/article/pii/0584853971800739)
+Without careful consideration of the nature of the problem, deconvolution as an information-improving device can easily become an exercise in self-delusion. — [Knight and Selinger (1971)](https://www.sciencedirect.com/science/article/pii/0584853971800739)

 The multi-component exponential fit is intrinsically flexible.
 Regarding this, [Grinvald and Steinberg (1974)](https://www.sciencedirect.com/science/article/pii/0003269774903121) raised two educational examples which are reproduced here: